 COVID-19: SUPPORTING AGENCIES AND THE HOMELESS DURING THE PANDEMIC

 Too many people ask what the El Paso Coalition for the Homeless truly does.
 The question should really be what we don’t do.
 Before the pandemic hit El Paso, we mobilized our homeless service providers to find out what they needed then to keep their clients and themselves safe and we provided guidance on how to prevent the spread of the virus.
 We collaborated with El Pasoans Fighting Hunger Food Bank to ensure that those formerly homeless and most vulnerable to getting COVID19 were provided with weekly food boxes, so they did not have to leave their homes to grocery shop.
 To date, the El Paso Coalition for the Homeless, in partnership with El Pasoans Fighting Hunger Food Bank, local churches, and the El Paso Chihuahuas have provided approximately 1500 food boxes to formerly homeless clients, including veterans.
 To add, we worked with United Way and the City to get PPE, including facemasks, bleach, and hand sanitizer to those on the frontlines of working with the homeless, such as our Street Outreach teams, Emergency Shelters and Transitional Living Centers.
 We worked tirelessly with our Rapid Rehousing programs to ensure that people were housed as quickly as possible and those at risk of eviction, were provided with the funds to remain housed and safe.
-And at the same time, we continued to push the importance of completing the 2020 Census, because we know how critical it is to the population we serve.
+Finally, in late June 2021 we partnered with Punto de Partida, the El Paso Police & Fire Department, the VA, Emergence Health Network, along with several other non-profit entities to vaccinate approximately 40 individuals who were experiencing unsheltered homelessness.
+In addition to providing them with the Johnson & Johnson Vaccination, we also provided them with water, non-perishable food, and toiletry items.
+Furthermore, we offered them permanent housing options, including assistance with rent and security deposits.

 The El Paso Coalition for the Homeless has shown that even in the midst of a pandemic that we are not slowing down because we know that those who are homeless depend on us to be the change-makers in their lives!